|LOOKING THROUGH THE FUTURE BINDER|

 What you want to ponder on is how the changes have changed the human being.
 There doesn't seem to be a correlation between changes in the environment and changes with human nature.
 Which, at times, makes human nature appear utterly backwards in relation to the environment he has created.

 We know we don't want the diseases, the superstitions, the crime-ridden streets, the muck and mire, the god awful back-breaking toil, the exploitation, or the elites in their castles.
 We don't want this.
-And yet, we can't say for sure what exactly it is we do want.
+And yet we can't say for sure what exactly it is we do want.
 We want to invent and create and entertain ourselves, enjoy our children, enjoy our families and friends in peace and pursue our happiness without great disturbances.
-And yet, there is disturbance every moment.
+And yet there is disturbance every moment.
 Just the thought of nuclear weapons is disturbing enough to preclude full happiness.
 These enormous problems that have received publicity have the same effect.
 Every time you drive your car out of necessity you risk getting slaughtered.
 You add to the poisonous atmosphere, you add to the depletion of resources.
 People don't take these things seriously until the full effect of this falls on them.

 I see great emptiness in much of the life lived today.
 I don't want to see it.
 I don't see it all the time.
 I don't see anything compelling that is pulling out the best in people, in a general sense.
 That is disturbing.
-But, if you were to take 10 million or so individuals who lived in 1300, picked them up randomly, gave them new clothes, the language and customs of today they would be no different.
+But if you were to take 10 million or so individuals who lived in 1300, picked them up randomly, gave them new clothes, the language and customs of today they would be no different.

 The great differences are that in our culture the emptiness is plunged back into activity of one kind or another which, in its turn, creates a great deal of the culture.
 While in other cultures that emptiness was plunged into religious belief which provided redemption for the present necessity.
 If you took that fellow who plunged his sense of emptiness into religious faith and suddenly told him, "we are going to pull you out of your era and put you in another one, here are some things you'll have to know," at which time you would tell him that there is no afterlife or it is very problematic.
 Well, he would panic about this without question since it makes his emptiness utterly real.
 Everything is reduced to pleasure, emptiness, and death.
 But you would tell him.
 "You are not going to have to work so hard.
 You are not going to have overlords controlling your every move in life.
 You are going to have much more control over your existence which is going to allow you to save some money so you can educate yourself or travel or try and get rich, etc. And you can still believe in whatever you want to believe but you probably aren't once you partake of these things."
 And he might say something such as, "you mean I'm going to be just like the kings and nobles?"
 And if you're honest you'd say, "No, not exactly but you will be free."

-And then you emptied him out on a modern street where he would probably fare pretty well, In fact, he would begin to recognize his brethren in the working and middle-classes.
+And then you emptied him out on a modern street where he would probably fare pretty well.
+In fact he would begin to recognize his brethren in the working and middle-classes.

 You begin to realize that that emptiness is a constant as well and has been responsible for a great deal of history.
 It is those who take the emptiness seriously that are the troubled ones and always end up trying to enslave others one way or the other.

-By the time this century comes to a close I will have understood most, if not all, of the major events, world-wide, which occurred in it.
+By the time this century comes to a close I will have understood most, if not all, of the major events, world-wide, that occurred in it.
 If I do this I obviously sacrifice something else.

 Remember this as well.
 Those of us who have been emptied out into emptiness are vulnerable to every condition around us since it may be our salvation or demise.
 Thus the politician, the businessman, the academic, the revolutionary, the priest and minister, they are all speaking to us with arcane signs in order to transform our emptiness to their cause.
 Those who enliven us gain our confidence; those who seem hard and dominant are not trusted.
 They are speaking to a reality they all think only they understand.
 That is why a popular, common culture develops, so that the assumptions can be rationalized and taught to subsequent generations and then it is all presented as so huge and overwhelming to intimidate even genius into believing in it.